Best Homeowners Insurance Companies in Georgia

 Evaluate Coverage Needs

-Base your coverage on replacement cost rather than market value.
-This can be especially important in Georgia where construction costs spike after hurricanes and severe storms.
-Consider extended or guaranteed replacement cost options and review optional coverages like water backup protection, inland flood coverage for homes near rivers and wind/hail coverage given Georgia's tornado activity.
+Base your coverage on replacement cost rather than market value, especially important in Georgia, where construction costs spike after hurricanes and severe storms.
+Consider extended or guaranteed replacement cost options.
+Review optional coverages like water backup protection, inland flood coverage for homes near rivers and wind/hail coverage given Georgia's tornado activity.

 checkList icon